-- the identification of any potential adverse effects to fish and fish habitat as defined in subsection 2(1) of the Fisheries Act, including the calculations of any potential habitat loss (temporary or permanent) in terms of surface areas (e.g. spawning grounds, fry-rearing areas, feeding), and in relation to watershed availability and significance.
-The assessment will include a consideration of: - ✓ the geomorphological changes and their effects on hydrodynamic conditions and fish habitats (e.g. modification of substrates, dynamic imbalance, silting of spawning beds); - ✓ the modifications of hydrological and hydrometric conditions on fish habitat and on the fish species' life cycle activities (e.g. reproduction, fry-rearing, movements); - ✓ potential effects on riparian areas that could affect aquatic biological resources and productivity taking into account any anticipated modifications to fish habitat; - ✓ any potential imbalances in the food web in relation to baseline conditions; - ✓ effects on the primary and secondary productivity of water bodies and how these effects may affect fish food sources; and - ✓ effects to fish passage. - the effects of changes to the aquatic environment on fish and their habitat, including: - ✓ the anticipated changes in the composition and characteristics of the populations of various fish species, including shellfish and forage fish; - ✓ any modifications in migration or local movements (upstream and downstream migration, and lateral movements) following the construction and operation of works (physical and hydraulic barriers); - ✓ any reduction in fish populations as a result of potential overfishing due to increased access to the project area; - ✓ any modifications and use of habitats by federally or provincially listed fish species; - ✓ bioaccumulation of methylmercury in the aquatic food chain. - a discussion of how project construction timing correlates to key fisheries windows for freshwater and anadromous species, and any potential effects resulting from overlapping periods; and - a discussion of how vibration caused by blasting may affect fish behaviour, such as spawning or migrations.
+- the identification of any potential adverse effects to fish and fish habitat as defined in subsection 2(1) of the Fisheries Act, including the calculations of any potential habitat loss (temporary or permanent) in terms of surface areas (e.g. spawning grounds, juvenile, rearing and feeding areas), and in relation to availability and significance.
+The assessment will include a consideration of: - ✓ effects on water quality including changes to chemical composition, temperature, oceanographic conditions, etc.; - ✓ the geomorphological changes and their effects on hydrodynamic conditions and fish habitats (e.g. modification of benthic habitat including corals and sensitive habitat, area affected by drilling waste, disturbance to water column); - ✓ the modifications of hydrological and hydrometric conditions on fish habitat and on the fish species' life cycle activities (e.g. reproduction, juvenile, rearing, and feeding, movements); - ✓ any potential imbalances in the food web in relation to baseline conditions;

+- ✓ underwater noise and vibration emissions from project activities (i.e. drilling, vertical seismic profiling, offshore supply vessel operation, well abandonment) and how it may affect fish health and behaviour; - ✓ effects on the primary and secondary productivity of water bodies and how project-related effects may affect fish food sources; - the effects of changes to the aquatic environment on fish and their habitat, including: - ✓ the anticipated changes in the composition and characteristics of the populations of various fish species, including shellfish and forage fish including mortality of fish, eggs and larvae; environment and species (e.g. corals, plants); - ✓ any modifications in migration or local movements during and after project activities (e.g. vertical seismic profiling, drilling); - ✓ any modifications and use of habitats by federally or provincially listed fish species; - a discussion of the effects of drilling waste disposal on marine benthos and other components of the aquatic environment, recognizing that the disposal of these wastes is expected to be a primary cause of effect on benthos; - a discussion of the length of time it would take for the benthic environment to return to baseline conditions in water depths within which the Project would occur; - a discussion of how project timing correlates to key fisheries windows and any potential effects resulting from overlapping periods; and - a discussion of how data examining the deposition of drilling-related wastes (e.g. fluid, mud residues, cuttings) and acoustic monitoring data would be collected during and after drilling operations and how this would be used to verify effects predictions.